GuiltedRose/livinglegacyengine/README.md

 `LootDungeon.Items` is a compatibility mirror of the current unclaimed pool. `LootDungeon.Deposits` is the durable provenance ledger, including claimed loot.

+Deposit query helpers:
+- `DepositsByDropper`
+- `DepositsByClaimer`
+- `DepositsInDungeon`
+- `UnclaimedDepositsInDungeon`
+- `DepositsInArea`
+- `UnclaimedDepositsInArea`
+- `DepositsForItem`

+Deposit and claim hooks can emit additional events or rumors.
+This is useful for rare item callouts, crafting fame, regional gossip, audit logs, and world-history UI without forcing every game to use the same rarity scale.

 ### 4. Event Log
 The world records major events:
 - Crafted item added